Harmonic and Schr\"odinger functions of polynomial growth on gradient shrinking Ricci solitons: Introduction

-and the equality is achieved by the Euclidian space $\mathbb{R}^n$.
-Moreover, Cheeger, Colding and Minicozzi \cite{[CCM]} proved that if $\mathcal{H}_1(M)=n+1$, then $M$ is isometric to $\mathbb{R}^n$ (see \cite{[Li95]} for the special case of K\"ahler manifolds).
+On an $n$-dimensional manifold $(M,g)$ with nonnegative Ricci curvature, Yau \cite{[Yau75]} developed a gradient estimate technique to show that any bounded harmonic function on $M$ must be constant, namely, $\mathrm{dim}\mathcal{H}_0(M)=1$.
+Moreover, Yau \cite{[Yau]} conjectured that $\mathrm{dim}\mathcal{H}_d(M)$ is finite for each $d\ge 0$.
+For this conjecture, Cheng \cite{[Cheng]} firstly observed that the Cheng-Yau's gradient estimate \cite{[ChYa]} can be used to show that $\mathrm{dim}\mathcal{H}_d(M)=1$ for $d<1$.
+For $d=1$, Li and Tam \cite{[LiTa]} proved $\mathrm{dim}\mathcal{H}_1(M)\le n+1$ and the equality is achieved by the Euclidian space $\mathbb{R}^n$.
+Meanwhile, Cheeger, Colding and Minicozzi \cite{[CCM]} proved that if $\mathcal{H}_1(M)=n+1$, then $M$ is isometric to $\mathbb{R}^n$ (see \cite{[Li95]} for the K\"ahler case).
 Later, Li and Tam \cite{[LiTa2]}, and Kasue \cite{[Ka]} independently solved the case $n=2$ of Yau's conjecture.
-In fact, they got sharp upper bounds on the dimension of $\mathcal{H}_d(M)$ for surfaces with finite total curvature.
 Finally, Colding and Minicozzi \cite{[CoMi]} completely settled Yau's conjecture and proved that for each $d\ge 1$,

 for some constant $C(n)$ depending only on $n$.
-Here the power of $d$ is sharp, because $\mathrm{dim}\,\mathcal{H}_d(\mathbb{R}^n) \sim\frac{2}{(n-1)!}d^{n-1}$ as $d\to \infty$.
+Here the power of $d$ is sharp, because $\mathrm{dim}\mathcal{H}_d(\mathbb{R}^n) \sim\frac{2}{(n-1)!}d^{n-1}$ as $d\to \infty$.
 For more related results, see \cite{[CLM]}, \cite{[CoMi97]}, \cite{[CoMi98a]}, \cite{[CoMi98b]}, \cite{[HaLi]}, \cite{[Hua]}, \cite{[Hx]}, \cite{[Le]}, \cite{[Li]}, \cite{[Li00]}, \cite{[LW1]}, \cite{[LW2]}, \cite{[Xu]} and references therein.

 An $n$-dimensional \emph{gradient shrinking Ricci soliton (or shrinker)} (see \cite{[Ham]}) is a triple $(M, g, f)$ of $n$-dimensional smooth manifold $M$, Riemannian metric $g$ and a smooth potential function $f$ on $(M,g)$, such that